Read all about the best things to do and see in El Nido in this Ultimate Travel Guide to El Nido. Who’s ready for some island hopping in paradise?

 And yes, even if you’re not a guest, you can always go up to the pool bar to enjoy a cocktail or a beer after a day of activities while you meet new friends (or frendz, as they’re called there).

 There’s also BBQ Nights and Taco (yes, TACO!!!)
-Nights where you can also have dinner at the rooftop under the starry sky of El Nido.
+Nights where you can also have dinner on the rooftop under the starry sky of El Nido.
+Meeting new friends was one of my favorite things to do and see in El Nido!

 After El Nido Tour A, El Nido Tour C is the second most popular one and is actually my all time favorite tour of them all and it isn’t hard to understand why.